grean/react-native-scale-text/README.md

 # react-native-scale-text
-Scale-text is a component that allows you to keep the display of your texts consistent and independent of the device's display context.
+Scale-text is a component that allows you to keep the display of your texts consistent and independent of the device's display context.<br/>

-It's a full typescript component that uses a View wrapper with onLayout state to compute the font of the text relatively.
+It's a full typescript component that uses a View wrapper with onLayout state to compute the font of the text relatively.<br/>
 The work is still in progress but you can use it and improve it if you want!
 PR are welcome.

 [NPM package](https://www.npmjs.com/package/@grean/react-native-scale-text)